fishinthecalculator/gocix/README.md

                   (network "host"))))))
 ```

+## Documentation

+The `gocix` manual [lives in this repository](https://github.com/fishinthecalculator/gocix/blob/main/doc/README.md).
+It contains API documentation for all services available in the channel.

 ## What is a Guix channel?

 A [channel](https://guix.gnu.org/en/manual/devel/en/guix.html#Channels) is roughly the Guix equivalent of Ubuntu's PPAs or container registries.
 It's a software repository providing Guix package and service definitions.